forstmeier/johnforstmeier/content/notes/mock-startup.md

 date: 2023-01-27T10:29:48-05:00
 draft: false
 ---
 Startups combine grand visions with lean resources which require functional **mocks** to be introduced in order to build the project.

+Here the term "mock" is taken from software development where they are used in testing environments to provided simulated responses and avoid using production resources.
+For example, mocking out a database call may involve having the invoked function return fixed data so that a real database is not needed in the course of the test.

-These mocks can be applied to three major startup areas.
+These mocks can be conceptually applied to three major startup areas.

 **Minimum viable product (MVP)**